 Awning Costs, Terms & Qualifications

-There is no up-front cost to browse Awning properties, submit an offer, or speak with an advisor.
+There is no up-front cost to browse Awning properties, submit an offer, or speak with an agent.
 The only time that Awning makes money is when an investor purchases a property and Awning collects the buy-side commission.
 There are no hidden costs or fees when working with Awning.
 Awning does not collect any commissions or fees for referring investors to partner lenders and property managers, instead, it works with partners to create incentives for investors.

 At Awning, investors aren’t bound by unnecessarily restrictive contracts and there are no other commitments that investors need to work with the brokerage.
-The terms of individual deals vary and investors cover these with advisors during the offer and due diligence phase of the deal.
+The terms of individual deals vary and investors cover these with agents during the offer and due diligence phase of the deal.

 There are no official Awning qualification requirements and the platform is open to anyone interested in real estate investing.
 Investors interested in purchasing a property need at least $25,000 in savings to qualify for financing and cover the closing costs.